How to write a query letter: 12 essential steps.

 - State your purpose and give the basic details

-Then, clearly spell out the basic book information: title, subtitle (if any), word count, genre, and the target readership (who will buy your book and why).
-For example, “I’m writing to seek representation for my 65,000-word book titled The Financially Strapped Millennial’s Retirement Manual, a guide to financial success designed for millennials who are struggling to pay their rent yet want to retire comfortably at a relatively young age.”
+Then, clearly spell out the basic information: title, subtitle (if any), word count, genre, and the target readership (who will buy your book and why).
+For example, “I’m writing to seek representation for my 65,000-word non-fiction book titled The Financially Strapped Millennial’s Retirement Manual, a guide to financial success designed for millennials who are struggling to pay their rent yet want to retire comfortably at a relatively young age.”

 - Tell the agent why you picked her or him

 It may be because the agent represents books similar to yours or mentioned liking your type of book in a Twitter feed.
-You might say, “I believe you will like this book because your manuscript wish list said…” or “You mentioned wanting to see queries for this genre in your presentation at…”
+You might say, “I believe you will like this because your manuscript wish list said…” or “You mentioned wanting to see queries for this genre in your presentation at…”

 You may also mention that you met this agent at a writer’s conference—if you actually did—or that you’re contacting her or him based on a referral from an established author or editor at a publishing house, if you really have such a referral.